-- 58. Outside of an application to deny access to documents under section 373, the Tribunal is not empowered to consider a document, correspondence or other information prior to, or at, a hearing without disclosing that document to the patient and the treating team. - 59.
-Section 373 only allows the authorised psychiatrist of a designated mental health service or psychiatrist who has applied to the Mental Health Tribunal for the performance of electroconvulsive treatment (as the case requires) to make an application to deny access to a document which includes correspondence or notes from family members or carers.
+- Outside of an application to deny access to documents under section 373, the Tribunal is not empowered to consider a document, correspondence or other information prior to, or at, a hearing without disclosing that document to the patient and the treating team. - 57.
+Section 373 only allows the authorised psychiatrist of a designated mental health service or psychiatrist who has applied to the Tribunal for the performance of electroconvulsive treatment (as the case requires) to make an application to deny access to a document which includes correspondence or notes from family members or carers.
 Section 373 does not apply to documents in the possession of the Tribunal and the Tribunal is not able to make a determination under section 373 of its own motion.
-For this reason, the Tribunal's registry will not accept any document or correspondence marked confidential, private or for the attention only of the Tribunal from a nominated support person, carer, quardian, family member or other persons connected with a patient.
-Any such correspondence received by the Tribunal's registry will be returned to the sender and the sender will be advised to contact the patient's treating team to discuss whether and how the documents can be provided to the Tribunal.
-The Tribunal's registry will not forward such correspondence to the designated mental health service or psychiatrist. - 60.
-If a nominated support person, carer, guardian, family member or other persons connected with a patient seek to give the Tribunal division hearing a matter a document or documents on the hearing day, the Tribunal division may only accept and take into account such document(s) on the basis that the patient may also view and have a copy of the document.
+For this reason, the Tribunal's registry will not accept any document or correspondence marked confidential, private or for the attention only of the Tribunal from a nominated support person, carer, guardian, family member or other persons connected with a patient.
+The sender of any such correspondence will be advised to contact the patient's treating team to discuss whether and how the documents can be provided to the Tribunal.
+The Tribunal's

+- registry will not forward such correspondence to the designated mental health service or psychiatrist. - 58.
+If a nominated support person, carer, guardian, family member or other persons connected with a patient seek to give the Tribunal division hearing a matter a document or documents, the Tribunal division may only accept and take into account such document(s) on the basis that the patient may also view and have a copy of the document.